 4) Inside Secondary dimension, you will find more Treeview menus.
 Find Users menu, expand it, and look for Country option and click it.
 Now, analytics will show you individual pages viewed by people from various countries.

 Now, you will get a clear picture of each page and the number times people from your country or the country you now wish to focus, viewed it.
-Take the data, analyze it Take the data and analyze it, so you can improve your sites reach.
+Take the data and analyze it, and improve your sites reach.

 Thanks for reading. ☺